-The Department of Neuropsychology at Kennedy Krieger Institute is accepting applications for a two-year child clinical psychology postdoctoral fellowship to begin in September 2024.
+The Center for Neuropsychological and Psychological Assessment (CNaP) at Kennedy Krieger Institute is accepting applications for a two-year child clinical psychology postdoctoral fellowship to begin in September 2025.
 This is an assessment-focused fellowship.
 There are two open positions.

 The child clinical psychology postdoctoral fellowship program at Kennedy Krieger Institute offers clinical training experiences with a diverse population of youth with neurodevelopmental and psychiatric disorders.
 In accordance with the scientist-practitioner model of training and practice, postdoctoral fellows receive advanced training in evidence-based assessment via didactic instruction, specific skill modeling, supervised and independent practice, and direct evaluation of research.
 Fellows spend approximately 70 percent of their time delivering clinical services, and 30 percent on didactic learning, supervision, and research experiences.

-Fellows gain experience in psychological assessment through training in the outpatient specialty clinics within the Department of Neuropsychology.
+Fellows gain experience in psychological assessment through training in four outpatient specialty clinics within CNaP.
 Through involvement in these outpatient specialty clinics, fellows gain experience assessing youth with a range of neurodevelopmental and/or psychiatric disorders with complex learning, emotional, and behavioral concerns.
-In addition to rotating through the specialty outpatient assessment clinics, fellows participate in the Targeted Assessment and Follow-Up Clinics for the duration of the two-year fellowship.
+In addition to rotating through the four specialty outpatient assessment clinics, fellows participate in the Targeted Assessment Clinic for the duration of their first year, the multidisciplinary Evaluations for Development, Growth, and Education Clinic (EDGE) for the duration of their second year, and the Follow-Up Clinic for the duration of the two-year fellowship.

 Commitment and Benefits: